codeforkansascity/reusefull/README.md

 # reusefull
-Re.Use.Full is a website that connects people with stuff they no longer need with nonprofit organizations that could use it.
+http://reusefull.org/ is a website that connects people with stuff they no longer need with nonprofit organizations that could use it.

 Problem Statement